zanllp/sd-webui-infinite-image-browsing/README.md

 > 🌍 i18n Advisory: Some translations may be incomplete or inaccurate.
 Pull requests are welcome for improvements!
 >
-> Important Update: IIB is undergoing a major update and will soon support Foocus, StableSwarmUI, and NovelAI images.
+> ~Important Update: IIB is undergoing a major update and will soon support Foocus, StableSwarmUI, and NovelAI images.
 Additionally, source differentiation in search will be introduced.
 Completion expected within a month.
 Exciting enhancements coming soon!
 Thank you for your support.
-Stay tuned for an improved IIB experience!
+Stay tuned for an improved IIB experience!~
+>
+> Apologies for the slow updates, work has been hectic.

 [中文文档](./README-zh.md)